jy3915/DE4Optimisation/Subsystem_1 Jiachen Yu/README.md

   2. optimization toolbox
 ## Instruction
 ### 1. Arm length partial minimization
-Open stress_armlenght.m and run the code in MATLAB(Elapsed time is 0.082109 seconds).
-The code reads the data in rual.csv and will plot a graph of drone arm length against maximum stress.
+Open [stress_armlength.m](stress_armlength.m) and run the code in MATLAB(Elapsed time is 0.082109 seconds).
+The code reads the data in [rual.csv](rual.csv) and will plot a graph of drone arm length against maximum stress.

 ![](image/sl_poly.png)

 This indicated the linear relationship between drone arm length and maximum stress.
 The dimensional lower bound for arm length was 81.6mm, so the arm length was minimized to 81.6mm.
 ### 2. Objective function with variables of arm width and thickness
-Open stress_armwidth_armthickness.m and run the code in MATLAB.
-The code reads the data in ruall.csv and use curve fitting toolbox to generate functions subject to drone arm width and thickness.
+Open [stress_armwidth_armthickness.m](stress_armwidth_armthickness.m) and run the code in MATLAB.
+The code reads the data in [ruall.csv](ruall.csv) and use curve fitting toolbox to generate functions subject to drone arm width and thickness.

-The objective function was arm width and thickness against maximum stress using polynomail fit, degree 2 and 3.
+The objective function was generated with arm width and thickness against maximum stress using polynomial fit, degree 2 and 3.
 The surface plot showed a surface curve.

      fs(x,y) = p00 + p10*x + p01*y + p20*x^2 + p11*x*y + p02*y^2 + p21*x^2*y